selimslab/selimslab.github.io/_NOTES/arts/philosophy/all-is-one.md

 Sound and silence

-Yin and yang

 Difficult and easy

 Good and evil

 Dark and light

-They define each other

-Sides of the same coin
+They define and complete each other, sides of the same coin

----

-Self is an illusion

 Now our minds are one